XIUWEN-ZHENG/SpeechAccessibilityFT/README.md

-Fairseq wav2vec 2.0 fine-tuning baseline for the Speech Accessibility Project
+Fairseq wav2vec 2.0 fine-tuning baseline for the Speech Accessibility Project.